ros2/ros2_documentation/source/Get-Started/Configuring-ROS2-Environment.rst

 4 Verify your environment configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Confirm that your shell has the ROS paths and variables from the earlier steps in this guide, including any optional variables you set.
+Confirm that your shell has the ROS paths and variables from the earlier steps in this article, including any optional variables you set.

-Choose a terminal session that matches how you configured ROS:
+Open a terminal session:

-* If you only source manually, run the commands below after you run your ``source``, ``.``, or ``call`` command in that terminal.
+* If you only source manually, open a new terminal window and run your ``source``, ``.``, or ``call`` command.
-* If you use a startup script, open a new terminal window, then run the commands below:
+* If you use a startup script, open a new terminal window.

+In your terminal window, run:

 .. code-block:: console